Skip To Main Content

 Riley Jarrett, an energetic and passionate young coach who has spent her entire volleyball career in the region, is the 11th head coach of the Youngstown State University volleyball program.
 YSU Executive Director of Intercollegiate Athletics Ron Strollo announced Jarrett's hiring on April 9, 2024.

-In her first season at Youngstown State, the Penguins showed potential for the future with several notable performances at both the team and individual levels.
+In Jarrett’s first season at Youngstown State, the Penguins showed potential for the future with several notable performances at both the team and individual levels.

 In 2023, West Liberty went 23-10 to secure its third straight 20-win season under Jarrett's leadership and advanced to the NCAA Tournament for the second time in program history.
 The 23 victories tied for the fourth-most in program history, and the Hilltoppers won nine out of 11 matches heading into the semifinals of the Mountain East Conference Tournament.